giutri/instagram-data-retrieval/README.md

 # instagram-data-retrieval
-A test in publicly obtainable data retrieval in the form of Instagram followers.
+A test in publicly obtainable data retrieval from the Facebook Graph API for Instagram.
 Fork and extension of @jstolpe/blog_code repo
+Additionally tests the use of https://pypi.org/project/igramscraper/

+NOTE: Code is provided as is.
+I do not personally condone the use of scraping software; hitting API rate limits will result in the connected account being suspended.
+If one intends to run an influencer campaign, they should rely on trusted third party marketing firms which offer such campaign services on their own terms and conditions.